Trump fires Tillerson, a moderate; replaces him with hawkish spy chief Pompeo

 The biggest shakeup of Trump’s Cabinet since he took office in January 2017 was announced by the president on Twitter as his administration works toward a potential meeting with North Korean leader Kim Jong Un after months of harsh rhetoric and rising tensions on Pyongyang’s nuclear program.

 The rare firing of the United States’ top diplomat capped months of friction between the Republican president and the 65-year-old former Exxon Mobil Corp chief executive.
-The tensions peaked last fall amid reports Tillerson had called Trump a“moron” and considered resigning.
+The tensions peaked last fall amid reports Tillerson had called Trump a “moron” and considered resigning.
 Tillerson never denied using the word.

 Critics expressed dismay at the decision to swap out top diplomats so soon before the unprecedented meeting and worried that Pompeo would encourage Trump to scrap the 2015 Iran nuclear deal and be hawkish on North Korea.